 If you’re following a paleo lifestyle or just simply want to experiment with other nut butters, go for it!
 Cashew and almond butters are ideal substitutes.
 As is sun butter, though I think cashew will give you the closest taste and consistency to peanut butter.

 That’s a must.
 The balls do have to be refrigerated in order to keep their shape.
 Otherwise you will end up with mushy pile of peanut butter.
 I’ve also stored them in the freezer if you want an extra hard treat.
 If you’re looking to make a big batch, you can store them in an airtight container in the freezer for several months.
-Otherwise, they will be fine in the refrigerator for a few weeks (though mine haven’t made it past a few days).
+Otherwise, they will be fine in the refrigerator for a few weeks.

 They are not and that’s the beauty of them.
 The whole recipe is using just 2 tbsp of honey, giving them just the right amount of sweetness.
 Alternatively, you can use maple syrup.

 You don’t have to but I find they add more flavors to the peanut butter balls.
 You can find already toasted sesame seeds or you can just toast your own in the oven for 5 minutes.

 If you’re not a fan of sesame seeds, you can use the same basic recipe and roll the balls in finely shredded coconut, cacao or even grind your own nut of choice and use that as an option.